BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

 Here, TP (True Positive) is the number of positive signals correctly classified by the model, TN (True Negative) is the number of negative signals correctly classified by the model, FP (False Positive) is the number of signals falsely classified as positive, and FN (False Negative) is the number of signals falsely classified as negative.

 We also use AUC, area under ROC curve and \textit{Matthews Correlation Coefficient (MCC)} as our evaluation metrics.
-Though AUC is commonly used in the prior works, it can give misleading performance representation for class imbalance dataset; whereas MCC is particularly effective in assessing the performance of a binary classifier in case of imbalanced data~\cite{boughorbel2017optimal}.
+Though AUC is commonly used in the prior works, it can give misleading performance representation for class imbalanced dataset; whereas MCC is particularly effective in assessing the performance of a binary classifier in case of imbalanced data~\cite{boughorbel2017optimal}.
+MCC is defined as follows:

 \begin{small}

 \end{small}